Last Updated on January 8, 2023

-If you want to learn floral design, you are part of a growing number of people out there who do as well.
+If you want to learn floral design, you are a part of a growing number of like-minded people who also do.

-Whether you’re contemplating a career change or maybe just looking to earn a little extra money on the side, getting an accredited floral design certification may be the perfect option.
+Whether contemplating a career change or starting a side hustle, getting an accredited floral design certification may be the perfect option.

-Why Learning Floral Design Might Be Right For You
+Why Training In Floral Design Might Be Right For You

-With the retail floral industry in the United States now selling over 15 billion dollars worth of flowers each year, the demand for creative, well-trained floral designers has never been greater.
+With the retail floral industry in the United States now selling over 15 billion dollars yearly, the demand for well-trained floral designers with creative style has never been greater.
 And the floral industry is stepping up to meet the challenge.

 Many people recognize that floral design is another valuable skill that will add value to their life and career and provides an opportunity because

-- There will always be a demand for highly-skilled floral designers for life cycle events such as funerals, weddings, birthdays, anniversaries, and holidays.
+1. There will always be a demand for highly-skilled floral designers, especially for life cycle events such as funerals, weddings, birthdays, anniversaries, and holidays.

-- Acquiring advanced floral design skills will make them a valuable asset to any progressive flower shop, and provide them with an additional skill set in a shifting economy.
+2. Acquiring advanced floral design skills will make them a valuable asset to any progressive flower shop and provide them with an additional skill set in a shifting economy.

-- They recognize that they can own their own floral design business with floral designing skills.
-These businesses are ideally suited to be regular retail businesses or home-based “lifestyle” businesses.
+3. They recognize that with floral designing skills, they can own their own floral design business.
+These businesses are ideally suited to be either regular retail or home-based “lifestyle businesses.”

-The latter appeals to those who may wish to hold their current job, deal with family responsibilities, yet still allow them to exercise their floral design talents and supplement their income.
+The latter appeals to those who may wish to hold their current job and deal with family responsibilities yet still allow them to exercise their floral design talents and supplement their income.

-You can see what kind of job opportunities are available for floral designers by visiting any of the major online job sites.
+You can see job opportunities for floral designers by visiting any online job site.

-How Do I Find A Floral Design Curriculum That Fits My Needs?
+How Do I Find A Curriculum That Fits My Needs?

 The answer will vary depending on your level of commitment.
-Some people want to take a few classes to learn how to make a floral arrangement for personal enrichment, while someone else’s goal may be to open their own floral business.
+Some people want to take a few floral design classes to learn how to make floral arrangements for personal enrichment, while someone else’s goal may be to open their own floral business.

-With the wide variety of options out there, there’s not a “one size fits all” approach.
+With the wide variety of options, there’s no “one size fits all” approach.

-While most people start with watching a few how-to video tutorials on creating flower arrangements, I strongly suggest enrolling in classes that provide you with some actual hands-on experience learning the basic principles and floral design techniques.
+While most people start with watching a few how-to video tutorials to get step-by-step instructions for arranging flowers, I strongly suggest enrolling in classes that provide some hands-on experience to become skilled in floral design concepts and fundamentals.